silvansky/DateFormatter/README.md

 make tests / ./runtests.sh - just run tests and print out a success rate.

 make tests-verbose / ./runtests.sh -v - run tests and print out a success rate and some tracing information.

+The source code of DateFormatter is distributed under [MIT License](http://en.wikipedia.org/wiki/MIT_License).
+See file LICENSE for more information.